-At September 30, 2023, the Group's financial assets at amortized cost includes cash, term deposits, and accounts receivable, net, notes receivable and due from associate.
+At September 30, 2024, the Group's financial assets at amortized cost includes cash, term deposits, accounts receivable, net, notes receivable, other long-term receivables and due from associate.

 The Group does not have financial assets at FVTOCI or at FVTPL.